hstreamdb/docs/docs/en/reference/sql/statements/create-view.md

 ```
 ## Notes
 - `view_name` is a valid identifier.
-- `select_query` is a valid `SELECT` (Stream) query.
+- `select_query` is a valid `SELECT` query.
 For more information, see `SELECT` section.
 There is no extra restrictions on `select_query` but we recommend using at least one aggregate function and a `GROUP BY` clause.
 Otherwise, the query may be a little weird and consumes more resources.
 See the following examples:

 ```
-// CREATE VIEW v1 AS SELECT id, SUM(sales) FROM s GROUP BY id EMIT CHANGES;
+// CREATE VIEW v1 AS SELECT id, SUM(sales) FROM s GROUP BY id;
 // what the view contains at time
 //            [t1]                            [t2]                            [t3]
 //  {"id":1, "SUM(sales)": 10}  ->  {"id":1, "SUM(sales)": 10}  ->  {"id":1, "SUM(sales)": 30}
 //                                  {"id":2, "SUM(sales)": 8}       {"id":2, "SUM(sales)": 15}

-// CREATE VIEW AS SELECT id, sales FROM s EMIT CHANGES;
+// CREATE VIEW AS SELECT id, sales FROM s;
 // what the view contains at time
 //           [t1]                       [t2]                       [t3]
 // {"id":1, "sales": 10}  ->  {"id":1, "sales": 10}  ->  {"id":1, "sales": 10}